How To Change Name After Divorce In California

 All three of these Name Change After Divorce options result in your having a Court Order establishing your New Name.
 That order can be certified in the same courthouse by the clerk.
 A Certified Copy of your Name Change After Divorce is what you’ll need to get your Social Security, Driver’s license, Passport, financial accounts, and other personal records changed over to your New Name.

-Name Change Options After Divorce –
+Name Change After Divorce Options in California

 You get your Decree from Superior Court.
 Which Superior court?
 If you were divorced in California, then you might be able to get it from that same court without having to file a new case.